 Frank Babcock is President and Director of KICK International, Marketing and Broadcast Executive, Master Instructor of Hapkido, Tae Kwon Do, Judo, and Jiu-jitsu.
 Frank has developed viewer programming covering competitive combat sports for audiences in arenas and on television throughout the United States.
 Frank has combined 40 years of marketing and advertising experience at CBS and Charter Communications with his extensive expertise in combat and martial arts to become the primary creative force behind competitive combative sport of amateur Mixed Martial Arts in the United States.
 Frank developed the medical safety and legal standards for training and competition that are essential to the safety of competitors in competitive combative sports.
 His refereeing and judging clinics and seminars forged the path to acceptance within the USA.
 Frank’s dedication to building a strong foundation in combat sports for amateur athletes lead him to co-found Karate International Council of Kickboxing / competitive combative sports in 1981, which evolved into Kick International a 501c3, not-for-profit Corporation formed under the federal standards of the Ted Stevens Olympic Amateur Sports Act, created to develop amateur combative competition for future Olympic Recognition.
 Kick International/UMMAF is the exclusive representative of the IMMAF and is recognized by a many of the top state athletic directors as the premiere competitive combative sports organization in the United States.
 The UMMAF / KICK International has developed the path for recognition by the United States Olympic Committee as the National Governing body of Amateur competitive combat sports.

-Ryan Brueggeman – Director of Operations/Compliance Officer
+Ryan Brueggeman – National Director / Vice President

 David H. Wang MD, MS – Chief Medical Officer